sourcegraph/careers/job-descriptions/gtm-sales-operations.md

 ## Qualifications

-- A passion and excitement for software development (no training as an Engineer required, but you should have an understanding of how software development happens and Sourcegraph's value proposition).
+- Excitement for software development (no training as an Engineer required, but you should have an understanding of how software development happens and Sourcegraph's value proposition).
 - Demonstrated understanding of how B2B SaaS companies go to market and sell.
+- Familiarity with B2B SaaS sales and success incentive programs and key B2B SaaS sales and success metrics.
 - Demonstrated background in analytical roles (Sales Ops, BizOps, Growth, Consulting, Finance, etc.).

 ## Learn more about us